scoulomb/myk8s/Services/service_deep_dive.md

 $ curl --silent 127.0.0.1:32000 | grep  "<title>"
 <title>Welcome to nginx!</title>
 ````

+`NodePort ` can be found in manifest: https://kubernetes.io/docs/concepts/services-networking/service/#nodeport-custom-port

 ### LoadBalancer

 Doc: https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/

-Creating a LoadBalancer service generates a NodePort.
+Creating a LoadBalancer service generates a NodePort. `LoadBalancer` service type is an extension of [`NodePort`](#nodeport) service type.
 It sends an asynchronous call to an external load balancer,
 Usually one of a cloud provider.
 The External-IP value will remain in a <Pending> state until the load balancer returns.